-PBE has provided volunteering opportunities to over 300 professionals.
+PBE has provided volunteering opportunities to 300 professionals.
 Volunteering is good for you and improves your knowledge and skills.

 Charities tell us that results from PBE reports help them to truly understand the impact of their services.